AdobeDocs/analytics-platform.en/help/connections/audience-analysis/analyze-audiences.md

 Shows data for all exited audiences with usage events that are associated with the selected data view.
 Data is always shown for yesterday, so changing the panel date range results in inaccurate data.
 "Exited audiences" are audiences in which people with usage events left or exited yesterday.

 Use the table in this panel to better understand audience behavior.
-Drag the Existed Audience Description dimension from the selected data view and add it as a breakdown.
+Drag the Exited Audience Description dimension from the selected data view and add it as a breakdown.
 Or use any other interaction dimension or metric (such as Page, Action, and so forth) as the breakdown.

 ## Top exited audience origins panel